Alisyed098/Capstone-Project-3---Mobile-Price-Range-Prediction/README.md

 It is recommended to use a new environment before running the pip install.

-The dataset consists of csv file: data mobile range.csv
+The dataset consists of csv file: data_mobile_price_range.csv

 Data Files:

-data mobile range.csv holds info , specification & price range of mobile phones
+data_mobile_price_range.csv holds info , specification & price range of mobile phones

 The repo contains main.py that runs the main script from step one until the end.